nathanphilpot/Analyzing_Neural_Activity/README.md

 # Experiment-Analysis

-Code for the Melonakos Lab of Neuroscience at Brigham Young University
+Forked Code onto my account from the existing lab code.
+Written by Nathan Philpot and Eric Melonakos for the Melonakos Lab of Neuroscience at Brigham Young University

 ## Description